|

 pleasant cruise or a quiet troll.

-in that they must be mounted at the rear of the canoe and the operator
+The problem with standard trolling motors is that the batteries must be mounted at the rear of the canoe and the operator

 must sit close to the motor.
 This

-causes the bow of the boat to ride up out of the water, propels the boat
+causes the bow of the boat to ride up out of the water when cruising solo, propels the boat

 “kitty-corner” down the water, and makes the boat unmanageable in crosswind